Click on a letter above to view the list of gems.

 William Withering (1741-1799), English physician and mineralogist, who first noted the material.

-Discovered in 1790; IMA status: Valid (pre-IMA; Grandfathered).
+Discovered in 1790; IMA status: Valid (pre-IMA; Grandfathered)

 Chemistry